hanpari/sovereign/source/02/041_deal.md

 About twelve years ago, Gromov and his colleagues had attended the punishment mission to destroy an infamous drug dealer and smuggler's base.

-That man believed he could find safety in the asteroid ring, but his gangster-like behavior upset the locals to such an extent that they gladly revealed his coordinates to the AN agents.
+That man believed he could find safety in the asteroid ring, but his gangster-like behavior upset the locals, so they gladly revealed his coordinates to the AN agents.
 Gromov and Andrey Jerzinski went through their first space battles, chasing the criminals out of the sky.
 However, the antagonists fought desperately, adopting effective guerilla tactics.

 Andrey and his pilot got hit, drifted away, and were claimed dead even though their fighter had never been found.
-Nevertheless, Steiner insisted on reviving them afterward, being zealous about new life backups.
+Nevertheless, Colonel Steiner insisted on reviving them afterward, being zealous about new life backups.

 To dismiss unpleasant memories, Gromov focused on inspection of the documentation Mr. Cecil Shanks gave to him.
 Despite its old age, the freight ship seemed excellent, with detailed records of performed maintenance.
 The cargo consisted of spare parts and materials, which inhabitants of Rusty Asteroids needed to exist in the hostile environment.
 The price was more than favorable.